agirmar92/simple-entity-list-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The application is hosted in Vercel.
+Click [here](https://simple-entity-list-app.vercel.app/) to visit the page.

-## Before running
+## Running locally

-Download all dependencies by running:
+### Download all dependencies by running:

 ```shell
 npm install
 ```

-## To run the application in dev mode
+### To run the application in dev mode

 In the project directory, you can run: